 When laying out the printed circuit board, the following checklist should be used to ensure proper operation.
-These items are illustrated graphically in the layout diagram of Figure 3.
+These items are illustrated graphically in the layout diagram of Figure 9.

 1. Keep the signal and power grounds separate.
-The signal ground consists of the LT3844 SGND pin, the exposed pad on the backside of the LT3844 IC and the (-) terminal of V{OUT} .
+The signal ground consists of the LT3724 SGND pin, the exposed pad on the backside of the LT3724 IC and the (-) terminal of V{OUT} .
 The signal ground is the quiet ground and does not contain any high, fast currents.
-The power ground consists of the Schottky diode anode, the (-) terminal of the input capacitor and the ground return of the V{CC} capacitor.
+The power ground consists of the Schottky diode anode, the (-) terminal of the input capacitor, and the ground return of the V{CC} capacitor.
 This ground has very fast high currents and is considered the noisy ground.
-The two grounds are connected to each other only at the (-) terminal of V{OUT} .
+The two grounds are connected to each other only at the (-) terminal of V{OUT}.

-- 2. Use short wide traces in the loop formed by the MOSFET, the Schottky diode and the input capacitor to minimize high frequency noise and voltage stress from parasitic inductance.
-Surface mount components are preferred. - 3.
-Connect the V{FB} pin directly to the feedback resistors independent of any other nodes, such as the SENSE- pin.
-Connect the feedback resistors between the (+) and (-) terminals of C{OUT} .
-Locate the feedback resistors in close proximity to the LT3844 to keep the high impedance node, V{FB} , as short as possible. - 4.
-Route the SENSE- and SENSE+ traces together and keep as short as possible. - 5.
-Locate the V{CC} and BOOST capacitors in close proximity to the IC.
+2. Use short wide traces in the loop formed by the MOSFET, the Schottky diode and the input capacitor to minimize high frequency noise and voltage stress from parasitic inductance.
+Surface mount components are preferred.

+3. Connect the V{FB} pin directly to the feedback resistors independent of any other nodes, such as the SENSE- pin.
+Connect the feedback resistors between the (+) and (-) terminals of C{OUT}.
+Locate the feedback resistors in close proximity to the LT3724 to keep the high impedance node, V{FB}, as short as possible.

+4. Route the SENSE- and SENSE+ traces together and keep as short as possible.

+5. Locate the V{CC} and BOOST capacitors in close proximity to the IC.
 These capacitors carry the MOSFET driver's high peak currents.
-Place the small signal components away from high frequency switching nodes (BOOST, SW and TG).
-In the layout shown in Figure 3, place all the small signal components on one side of the IC and all the power components on the other.
-This helps to keep the signal and power grounds separate. - 6.
-A small decoupling capacitor (100pF) is sometimes useful for filtering high frequency noise on the feedback and sense nodes.
-If used, locate as close to the IC as possible. - 7.
-The LT3844 packaging will efficiently remove heat from the IC through the exposed pad on the backside of the part.
+Place the small signal components away from high frequency switching nodes (BOOST, SW, and TG).
+In the layout shown in Figure 9, place all the small signal components on one side of the IC and all the power components on the other.
+This helps to keep the signal and power grounds separate.

+6. A small decoupling capacitor (100pF) is sometimes useful for filtering high frequency noise on the feedback and sense nodes.
+If used, locate as close to the IC as possible.

+7. The LT3724 packaging will efficiently remove heat from the IC through the exposed pad on the backside of the part.
 The exposed pad is soldered to a copper footprint on the PCB.
 Make this footprint as large as possible to improve the thermal resistance of the IC case to ambient air.
-This helps to keep the LT3844 at a lower temperature. - 8.
-Make the trace connecting the gate of MOSFET M1 to the TG pin of the LT3844 short and wide.
+This helps to keep the LT3724 at a lower temperature.

+8. Make the trace connecting the gate of MOSFET M1 to the TG pin of the LT3724 short and wide.

-Figure 4.
-LT3844 Layout Diagram (See PCB Layout Checklist).
+Figure 9.
+LT3724 Layout Diagram (See PCB Layout Checklist).

-Minimum On-Time Considerations (Buck Mode)
+Minimum On-Time Considerations (Step-Down Converters)

-Minimum on-time $t{ON(MIN)}$ is the smallest amount of time that the LT3844 is capable of turning the top MOSFET on and off again.
-It is determined by internal timing delays and the amount of gate charge required turning on the top MOSFET.
-Low duty cycle applications may approach this minimum on-time limit and care should be taken to ensure that:
+Minimum on-time $(t{TG(ON)})$ is the least amount of time that the LT3724 is capable of turning the MOSFET on and then off again.
+It is determined by internal timing delays and the gate charge of the MOSFET.
+Applications with high input to output differential voltages operate at low duty cycles and may approach this minimum on-time, typically 300nS.
+The LT3724 switching frequency is internally set to